American carriers debut new 'must wear mask,' other policies changing air travel

-Airline passengers can expect major changed beginning Monday as major airlines implement new rules when it comes to flying during the pandemic.
+Airline passengers can expect major changes beginning Monday as major airlines implement new rules when it comes to flying during the pandemic.

 Passengers boarding most planes in America must wear a face mask.